lapofan99/eliteredux/src/data/dex-strategy.md

 comment = Thanks to the buffs received, Primeape can now be an absolute nuke with Gorilla Tactics and Hyper Agressive. tags = Singles, Offensive
 }
+greninja
+{
+    name = Fatal and Precise
+    item = choice specs
+    ability = fatal precision
+    evs = 0, 0, 0, 252, 4, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = timid
+    moves = water shuriken / Hydro Pump, Dark Pulse, blizzard, u-turn comment = Fatal Precision works really well with lower accuracy moves like Hydro Pump or Blizzard, although Water Shuriken is still nice as it's also priority.
+Choice Specs allow Gren to dish out heavy hits with high base power moves, while U-Turn can be used to predict the opponent's check to Gren switching in. tags = singles, offensive
+}
+greninja
+{
+    name = Hit the Other Side
+    item = life orb
+    ability = protean
+    evs = 0, 80, 0, 172, 0, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = naive
+    moves = water shuriken, ice beam, Power whip / Gunk Shot / Strength, u-turn comment = This set allows you to hit on the physical side but mainly still focused on the special side, Life Orb helps with boosting the power.
+The third move is the most flexible one and for physical moves, you can choose depends on the matchup.
+Could also swap them on the second move slot but I like using the slot for other special moves.
+Now you can screw those Ground / Water or Fairy and Bug types. tags = singles, offensive, mixed
+}